 Overview of Internship Program

 The Political Science Department has, for decades, educated the political leadership and public sector infrastructure of Silicon Valley.
-Along the way, the Department's internship program has played in instrumental role in the process.
-Since the program was established by Professor Terry Christensen in 1970, nearly 1,700 students participating in the program have gained invaluable professional experiences, networking opportunities, and insights into the practical side of politics and government.
+Along the way, the Department's internship program has played an instrumental role in the process.
+Since the program was established by Professor Terry Christensen in 1970, over 1,800 students participating in the program have gained invaluable professional experiences, networking opportunities, and insights into the practical side of politics and government.

 Students enrolled in the Political Science 181 "Internships" course complete 135 hours at their internship placements, meet regularly with the director, and engage other students enrolled in the seminar-style class.
 As participant observers in their internship, students write a final paper that connects what they've witnessed and experienced to broader theories of politics and policymaking.